kacperzielinskidev/getctx/README.md

 3. Extract the archive.
 4. Move the `getctx` (or `getctx.exe`) executable to a directory in your system's `PATH` (e.g., `/usr/local/bin` on Linux or a dedicated folder on Windows).

+---
+If you find any bugs, you can send me a message at kacperzielinski.dev@gmail.com